 It may also be helpful to review the research topics of previous ASA/NSF/BLS Fellows.

 We find the greatest benefit when applicants work with BLS staff members to identify a mutually agreeable project before submitting a proposal.
-Applicants who want to know if their area of expertise is needed at BLS should contact Daniel Yang or Wendy Martinez, who can identify an appropriate BLS contact.
+Applicants who want to know if their area of expertise is needed at BLS should contact us, to identify an appropriate BLS contact.

 Fellows may use BLS data in their research and will interact with BLS staff.
-Research may be conducted in residence at BLS or at the applicant’s home institution.
-If the latter worksite is chosen, the expectation is that the applicant will be available to meet virtually with BLS staff as part of the research project.
+While the BLS relocates to the Suitland Federal Center, research should be conducted at the applicant’s home institution.
+The expectation is that the applicant will be available to meet virtually with BLS staff as part of the research project.
 It is expected that Fellows will conduct their work in a manner that encourages frequent interaction and collaboration with BLS staff.
 Periodic travel to BLS may be required to facilitate collaboration, special events, and presentations.

 Budgets submitted for Fellowships may include the following: